terramate-io/terramate/docs/cli/cmdline/run-graph.md

 This is an experimental command and is likely subject to change in the future.
 :::

-The `run-graph` command prints a graph describing the [order of execution](../orchestration/index.md) of your stacks.
+The `terramate experimental run-graph` command prints a graph describing the [order of execution](../orchestration/index.md) of your stacks.

 ## Usage